djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

   $$\sigma = \sqrt{\frac{\sum (x_i - \overline{x})^2}{N-1}}$$ (for a sample)

   $$\sigma = \sqrt{\frac{\sum (x_i - \overline{x})^2}{N}}$$ (for a population)

+### Understanding Standard deviation

+Consider that Chloe swam the 100m freestyle in 53 seconds at a regional competition, and Liam completed a marathon in 2 hours and 55 minutes at a city event.
+Who performed more exceptionally compared to typical results?

+Given Information:
+- Average 100m freestyle time (μ) = 60 seconds
+- Standard Deviation for 100m freestyle (σ) = 4 seconds
+- Average marathon time (μ) = 4 hours
+- Standard Deviation for marathon (σ) = 30 minutes

+Analysis:
+- Chloe's swim time is (60 - 53) / 4 = 1.75 SDs below the mean time (faster is better in this context).
+- Liam's marathon time, converted to minutes is 175 minutes.
+The average is 240 minutes.
+So, his time is (240 - 175) / 30 = 2.17 SDs below the mean time.

+Conclusion:
+Liam's performance in the marathon is more exceptional as his time is 2.17 SDs better than the average, compared to Chloe's swim time, which is 1.75 SDs better than the average for the 100m freestyle.

 ### Understanding Variance